x0BiNbo/Rat-Taxi/memory-bank/activeContext.md

 - Game over state, score tracking, and roguelike upgrade system are now implemented, tested, and working as intended.
 - Game over screen displays score and cheese, allows spending cheese on upgrades, and restarts run with upgrades persisting.
 - All tests pass, confirming TDD compliance.
+- Implementing a prioritized, test-driven plan for gameplay and UI/UX improvements, including:
+  1. Icon contrast (accessibility, now improved and tested with WCAG 4.5:1 ratio, outlines, and lighter tints)
+  2. Minimap clarity (now improved: all markers have outlines and accessible colors, and pass the WCAG 4.5:1 contrast ratio test)
+  3. Player feedback (visual/audio, now visually clear: player icon flashes green for pickups, red for hazards, blue for fare completion; tested and passes TDD)
+  4. UI layout polish (multi-resolution)
+  5. Accessibility enhancements (colorblind, font scaling)
+  6. Upgrade persistence bug fixed: upgrades purchased in the upgrade menu now persist and affect gameplay after a reset.
+The fix sets the new Player's upgrade levels from the persistent UpgradeManager on reset.
+This is now tested and verified in-game.
+- All improvements will follow TDD: failing tests first, then minimal code to pass, then documentation.

 ## Recent Changes
 - Implemented game over state and UI.
 - Added score tracking and display on game over.
 - Added roguelike upgrade system: cheese can be spent on upgrades after game over, upgrades persist between runs.
 - Updated progress.md and other memory bank files to reflect new features.
+- **Standardized all core/corner road and sidewalk SVGs to 40x40 pixels, fixing grid seams and alignment issues.**
+- **Tested updated SVGs in-game; grid and tile seams are resolved, and all tiles align perfectly.**
+- Plan for UI/UX and gameplay improvements approved and documented.
+- Memory Bank updated to reflect new improvement cycle.

 ## Next Steps
 - Continue asset mapping for sidewalk and building tiles as new assets become available.
 - Additional polish and bug fixes.
 - Maintain TDD workflow and keep memory bank up to date.
+- **Focus on UI/UX and gameplay improvements: icon contrast, mini-map clarity, player feedback, new mechanics.**
+- Write failing tests for each improvement area.
+- Implement minimal code to pass tests, one area at a time.
+- Run and verify tests after each change.
+- Update documentation and .cursorrules as needed.

+## Rationale
+- Improvements are based on best practices for retro/sim games, accessibility, and user feedback.
+- TDD ensures all changes are robust and verifiable.
+- Memory Bank and documentation are kept current for agentic AI handoff and future development.

 ## Active Decisions and Considerations
 - All gameplay loops (currency, upgrades, fares, health, pickups, hazards, subway, game over, score) are test-verified and robust.